Boy or Girl? 34 Old Wives’ Tales for Predicting a Baby’s Sex

 The Myth

-You’ll need a fork, spoon and two chairs for this one.
+You’ll need a fork, a spoon and two chairs for this baby sex predictor.
 Ask your partner to tape a spoon under the seat of one chair and a fork under the seat of the other.
 Without knowing which chair has which utensil under it, pick a seat!

 The Myth